||*denotes head of division

 Matt Hart graduated from Illinois State University in May of 2006.
 He earned a bachelors degree in Music and has been teaching at Metropolis since February of 2007.
 Aside from teaching, Matt is also an active performer.
 He plays drums and percussion for theatre productions and various artists in the Chicago Area.
 Matt has been involved with the stage reading of Another Tomorrow at Metropolis, the LZP production of 110 in the Shade, The Backstage Theater Company production of Zombies From the Beyond, the Harper College Wind Symphony, and his rock band The Factory to name a few.
 Matt is very excited to be working with the Metropolis School of Performing Arts.

 Lesley is both an active performer and teacher.
-She currently plays for musical productions at the Devonshire Cultural Center in Skokie, IL.
-Lesley plays in various chamber groups for both private and public performances, is a member of the Chicago Composers Orchestra and serves as substitute flute/piccolo for the Grand Rapids Symphony.
-Lesley has been teaching privately for 11 years and loves working with a wide age range of students.
-In addition to teaching flute, Lesley also serves as Music Administrator for the Metropolis School of Performing Arts.
+She currently serves as principal flute for the Chicago Composers Orchestra, an ensemble dedicated to the performance and advocacy of orchestral music by living composers.
+Through the CCO, Lesley works with music composition students at Columbia College of Chicago, performing students’ pieces as they are working toward their degree.
+Lesley has been teaching privately for 15 years and loves working with a wide age range of students.
+In addition to teaching flute, Lesley also serves as the Music School Director here at the Metropolis School of the Performing Arts.

 Jessica Pearce is an active freelance hornist and teacher in the Chicago area, where she grew up.
 Jessica earned a Bachelor’s degree in Music Performance from Illinois Wesleyan University where she studied with Christine Worthing.
 After finishing her bachelors she studied with Adam Unsworth at the University of Michigan for her Masters in French Horn Performance.
 Jessica has also studied with David Griffin of the Chicago Symphony Orchestra and Neil Kimel of the Lyric Opera of Chicago.